Please see our Entry Requirements page for general entry requirement guidance.

 - Music Performance and Production Diploma Level 2

-- Performing and Backstage Arts Diploma Level 2
+- Performing and Production Arts Diploma Level 2

-- Performing Arts (Acting) Extended Diploma Level 3
+- Performing and Production Arts (Acting) Extended Diploma Level 3